-KIND’s Family Separation Response Team is addressing the profound crisis caused by the Trump Administration taking children away from their parents upon arrival at the U.S. border before, during, and after the “Zero Tolerance Policy.”
-We are helping children and families address the long-term consequences of this devastating policy and seek protection.
+KIND’s Family Separation Response Team continues to address the profound crisis caused by the prior administration’s “Zero Tolerance Policy” where thousands of children and families were separated at the U.S.-Mexico border.
+We continue to help children and families address the long-term consequences of this devastating policy and seek protection.